-For acute back pain, over-the-counter pain relievers and the use of heat might be all you need.
+Over-the-counter pain relievers and the use of heat might be all you need.
 Bed rest isn't recommended.

 Continue your activities as much as you can tolerate.
 Try light activity, such as walking and activities of daily living.
 Stop activity that increases pain, but don't avoid activity out of fear of pain.
 If home treatments aren't working after several weeks, your doctor might suggest stronger medications or other therapies.

 Depending on the type of back pain you have, your doctor might recommend the following: